briananstett/k8-presentation/1_Docker/README.md

 [docker push](https://docs.docker.com/engine/reference/commandline/push/) is used to push an image to registry.

 For this example, we've already created a *public* registry so no credentials are required.
-Please use the `us.gcr.io/g-1575-k8-workshop` registry.
+Please use the `24gcontainerworkshop` registry.
 If you wish to learn how to use private registries, checkout this [reference](https://docs.docker.com/engine/reference/commandline/login/).

-If you haven't done so already, make sure you have the GCP Docker auth helper installed.
+Log into the provided container registry by running the following command.
+Username is `24gcontainerworkshop` and the password is `workshop123`
 ```
-$ gcloud auth configure-docker
+$ docker login
 ```

 First we need to re-tag our image we made in the last step in order to *push* our image to our registry.
 We can use the [docker tag](https://docs.docker.com/engine/reference/commandline/tag/) command to do this.
 Let's tag our image to be pushed to our public registry.
 An image name is made up of slash-separated name components, prefixed by a registry hostname.